apache/celeborn/docs/developers/integrate.md

 Celeborn `Client`.

 ## Background
-Say we have an distributed application who has two phases:
+Say we have a distributed application who has two phases:

 - Write phase that parallel tasks write data to some data service, each record is classified into some logical id, say partition id.